Global CucinaGlobal Cucina

 You can change language anytime.

-The sbrisolona cake is a typical dessert from the Lombardy region, specifically from the city of Mantua: it is served crumbled and has a hard, crumbly consistency.
+The sbrisolona cake is a typical dessert from the Lombardy region, particularly in Mantua: it is served crumbled and has a hard, crumbly consistency.

 Sbrisolona Cake